jas-/jaks/README.md

   /opt/app
 ```

-The current decision tree that auto-assembles the disks is shown here and
+To accomodate for disks of varying size the folling conditionals are
-will vary based on the number of block devices & the size of each block device.
+used to determine how to assemble the disk(s).

-All sizes are represented in bytes
+**All sizes are represented in bytes**
 ```text
 d^n = Physical disks
 m = Physical System Memory